 - Requires two tablespoons of oil to increase the fat and calories.

-- Should be refrigerated for two hours before consumption.
+- Should be refrigerated for at least two hours before consumption.

-Super Fuel uses a combination of oats and brown rice as its primary source of protein.
+Basically Food’s Balance formula (which used to be known as Super Fuel) uses a combination of oats and brown rice as its primary source of protein.
 To bump up the calories and to increase the amount of protein it contains, you have to add two tablespoons of olive or avocado oil before mixing it with water.

 The nutritional information below assumes two tablespoons of olive oil, the cost of which I did not include in the cost per serving.